 Though they stem from the same root cause and often appear in the same place, there are key differences between spider and varicose veins/ Spider veins, formally called telangiectasias for extra creepiness, are technically not veins, but rather capillaries - the small blood vessels that move blood between arteries and veins - that have dilated.
 Though cosmetically undesirable when inflamed, these vessels play a less important role in circulation and pose no critical threat to their host's overall health.
 However, varicose veins - which are visibly much larger and often darker than spider veins - occur in larger conductors that play a more important part in sending blood back to the heart.
 They can be particularly painful and often require treatment not merely to look good in cellophane knee sock, but to main a healthy vascular system.

 Now that you have all this knowledge...with this deal you will receive a 20-minute sclerotherapy session for $74.50 a $200 value.

-Purchase your deal today and call to schedule your appointment at one of their convenient locations, either South Jax, Atlantic or Palm Coast.
+Purchase your deal today and call to schedule your appointment at our South Jax, Jacksonville or Palm Coast locations.

 19 Old Kings Rd.
 North, Suite 103C, Palm Coast, Fl 32137

 13241 Bartram Park Blvd., Suite 1809, Jacksonville, Fl 32258

 13171 Atlantic Blvd., Suite 300, Jacksonville, Fl 32225